axelvaldez/radical-companies/_posts/3-radical-model/2023-03-04-ensembles-collaboratives-or-networks.markdown

  <p>So, is there a better word?</p>

 <h1>Ensembles</h1>
- <p>Ensembles are groups of people who come together to play.
+ <p>An ensembles is a group of people who come together to play and make each other look good.
 They may play together for a long time or they may disband.</p>
  <p>More importantly, this is a social act.
 It embraces everybody&rsquo;s mistakes and aims to make others look good.
 This is what working together is all about.</p>
  <p>It seems to me that the association of <em>ensemble</em> with music is more fitting than associating it with <em>mathematics</em> or <em>labor</em>.</p>